-- --verbose <verbose level> specify the verbosity level (see below) - --base <string> specify the string used as a prefix for all URLs in the command - --copy-config copy the SSH keys, the Shelf Manager configuration files and the subdirectory /var/nvdata from the current image set to the new image set - --copy-etc copy the entire /etc directory and the subdirectory /var/nvdata from the current image set to the new image set - --copy-var copy the SSH keys and the entire /var directory from the current image set to the new image set - --copy-all copy the entire /var directory and the entire /etc directory from the current image set to the new image set - --erase-all erase both the /var and /etc directories for the new image set; copy only the SSH keys from the current image set - --skip-checksums skip the verification of checksums in the images used for upgrade
+- --verbose <verbose level>- specify the verbosity level (see below) - --base <string> specify the string used as a prefix for all URLs in the command - --copy-config copy the SSH keys, the Shelf Manager configuration files and the subdirectory /var/nvdata from the current image set to the new image set - --copy-home copy the entire /home directory from the current image set to the new image set - --copy-etc copy the entire /etc directory and the subdirectory /var/nvdata from the current image set to the new image set - --copy-var copy the SSH keys and the entire /var directory from the current image set to the new image set - --copy-all copy the entire /var directory and the entire /etc directory from the current image set to the new image set - --erase-all erase both the /var and /etc directories for the new image set; copy only the SSH keys from the current image set - --skip-checksums skip the verification of checksums in the images used for upgrade - --install-only-don't activate the new image set after the installation; continue running from the current image set.
+The command backend --activate can be used later to activate the new image set.